terrybrashaw/Wrest/Gameplay.md

 ### Gunplay ###
 * Recoil does not reset automatically.
 * You can shoot in any state of movement besides running.
-* 2 modes of shooting: hipfire and ADS (aiming-down-sights).
+* 2 modes of shooting: hipfire and aiming-down-sights.
 * Hipfire:
     * 100% accurate
     * Massive recoil